 Bruges has a reputation as one of the most beautiful small cities in Europe.
 It’s a hugely popular destination in Belgium, only second to the capital Brussels in terms of visitors.

 In winter, the Bruges Christmas Market becomes a major draw for visitors.
-In this guide, you can find the confirmed dates for 2023, opening times and what to look out for in terms of local specialties and things to buy.
+In this guide, you can find the dates for 2024, opening times and what to look out for in terms of local specialties and things to buy.

 Location: Market Square (Grote Markt) and Simon Stevinplein.